hashicorp/Jase/consul-vms/README.md

 ## STEP BY STEP GUIDE on Installing Consul on VM´s with full zero trust and TLS.
 This guide describes the following:
-- How top install 2 DC´s connected with wan federation.
+- How top install a secure DC.
 - TLS is enabled everywhere
 - Default Deny
 - Auto Encrypt